jspsych/jsPsych/docs/plugins/overview.md

 [jspsych&#8209;image&#8209;slider&#8209;response](/plugins/jspsych-image-slider-response) | Display an image and allow the subject to respond by moving a slider to indicate a value.
 [jspsych&#8209;instructions](/plugins/jspsych-instructions) | For displaying instructions to the subject.
 Allows the subject to navigate between pages of instructions using keys or buttons.
 [jspsych&#8209;maxdiff](/plugins/jspsych-maxdiff) | Displays rows of alternatives to be selected for two mutually-exclusive categories, typically as 'most' or 'least' on a particular criteria (e.g. importance, preference, similarity).
 The participant responds by selecting one radio button corresponding to an alternative in both the left and right response columns.
+[jspsych&#8209;preload](/plugins/jspsych-preload) | This plugin loads images, audio, and video files into the browser's memory before they are needed in the experiment, in order to improve stimulus and response timing, and to avoid disrupting the flow of the experiment.
 [jspsych&#8209;rdk](/plugins/jspsych-rdk) | This plugin displays a Random Dot Kinematogram (RDK) and allows the subject to report the primary direction of motion by pressing a key on the keyboard.
 [jspsych&#8209;reconstruction](/plugins/jspsych-reconstruction) | The subject interacts with a stimulus by modifying a parameter of the stimulus and observing the change in the stimulus in real-time.
 [jspsych&#8209;resize](/plugins/jspsych-resize) | Calibrate the display so that materials display with a known physical size.